Abstract representations of events arise from mental errors in learning and memory: Discussion

 \textbf{Data analysis for $n$-back memory task.} In order to estimate the inverse temperature $\beta$ for each subject from their $n$-back data, we directly measured their memory distribution $P(\Delta t)$.
 As described in the main text, we treated each positive response indicating that the current stimulus matched the target stimulus as a sample of $P(\Delta t)$ by measuring the distance in trials $\Delta t$ between the last instance of the current stimulus and the target (Fig. \ref{nback}a).
 For each subject, we combined all such samples across the three conditions $n=1,2,$ and $3$ to arrive at a histogram for $\Delta t$.
 In order to generate robust estimates for the inverse temperature $\beta$, we generated 1000 bootstrap samples of the $\Delta t$ histogram for each subject.
 For each sample, we calculated a linear fit to the distribution $P(\Delta t)$ on log-linear axes within the domain $0 \le \Delta t \le 4$ (note that we could not carry the fit out to $\Delta t = 10$ because the data is much sparser for individual subjects).
 To ensure that the logarithm of $P(\Delta t)$ was well defined for each sample -- that is, to ensure that $P(\Delta t) > 0$ for all $\Delta t$ -- we added one count to each value of $\Delta t$.
 We then estimated the inverse temperature $\beta$ for each sample by calculating the negative slope of the linear fit of $\log P(\Delta t)$ versus $\Delta t$.
 To arrive at an average estimate of $\beta$ for each subject, we averaged $\beta$ across the 1000 bootstrap samples.
 Finally, we compared these estimates of $\beta$ from the $n$-back experiment with estimates of $\beta$ from subjects' reaction times in the subsequent serial response task, as described above.
-We found that these two independent estimates of people's inverse temperatures are significantly correlated (excluding subjects for which $\beta = 0$ or $\beta \rightarrow \infty$), with a Spearman coefficient $r_s = 0.28$ ($p = 0.047$).
+We found that these two independent estimates of people's inverse temperatures are significantly correlated (excluding subjects for which $\beta = 0$ or $\beta \rightarrow \infty$), with a Spearman coefficient $r_s = 0.28$ ($p = 0.047$, permutation test).
+We note that we do not use the Pearson correlation coefficient because the estimates for $\beta$ are not normally distributed for either the reaction time task ($p < 0.001$) nor the $n$-back task ($p = 0.013$) according to the Anderson-Darling test.\cite{Stephens-01} This non-normality can be clearly seen in the distributions of $\beta$ in Figs. \ref{performance}a and \ref{performance}g.